sjet47/blog/content/posts/Linux/syscall_irl/index.md

 Primary key fingerprint: 647F 2865 4894 E3BD 4571  99BE 38DB BDC8 6092 693E
 ```

-Then extract the `.tar` file, and we will get the kernel source tree `linux-6.6.6/`.
+After verifying the signature, extract the `.tar` file to get the kernel source tree `linux-6.6.6/`.

 #### Configuration

-Since we only want to debugging the progress of syscall, it's enough to just use the default configuration.
+Since our focus is on examining the system call implementation, we can use the default kernel configuration.

 ```shell
 cd linux-6.6.6/
 make defconfig
 ```

-You can also use the configuration that your Linux distribution use if you like[^7] most distribution save configuration under `/boot/config-$(uname -r)`.
-If you are using Arch Linux like me, you can find the configuration at `/proc/config.gz`.
+you can also use the kernel configuration that your Linux distribution employs if you like[^7], as many distributions save the configuration under `/boot/config-$(uname -r)`.
+If you are using Arch Linux like me, you will find it at `/proc/config.gz`.

-If you use a custom configuration, you need to rename it as `.config`(may need uncompress first) and put it under the root of kernel source tree.
-Then run `make olddefconfig` to use it.
-There are some useful `make` target for configuration:
+If you decide to use a custom kernel configuration, you will need to rename the configuration file to `.config` (and potentially uncompress it first) and place it in the root of the kernel source tree (`linux-6.6.6/` in our case).
+Then, you need to run `make olddefconfig` to apply the custom configuration.

+There are also some useful `make` targets for managing the kernel configuration:

 ```shell
 # ncurse based TUI